BoilerBookClub/boiler-library/README.md

 ## Deployment Specs

-The website is hosted on
+The website is hosted using Firebase.
+To deploy:
+1. `firebase login`
+2. `npm build`
+3. `firebase deploy`

 ## Tasks